- What can I do with a degree in psychology?

 - How can I apply what I learn in my psych courses on campus?

 There are many opportunities for psychology majors outside of the classroom.
-For instance, psych majors can join Psych Club or Psi Chi and participate in many of the psychology-related events that these two groups host throughout the school-year.
+For instance, psych majors can join Active Minds or Psi Chi and participate in many of the psychology-related events that these two groups host throughout the school-year.
 Also, depending on the area of interest of the psych major, there are opportunities for research and experimentation outside the classroom as well, in conjunction with faculty or as an individual endeavor.
 If you are interested in working directly with the community, there are many service opportunities that will allow you to relate the concepts you learn in class to real-life experiences.
 Through the Agape Center, students can work with children, inner-city adolescents, elderly, adults, the homeless, inmates, individuals residing in a half-way house, juvenile offenders, or a variety of other people groups through volunteer service opportunities.
 For more information or details on the various service options, visit the Agape Center web page.

 - Can I add a minor or double major to my psychology major without having to stay extra semesters?

 Yes, depending on your psychology major and the requirements of the minor/second major that you wish to add.
-Students earning a BA degree, a BS degree, or BA degree in psychology with a counseling concentration may take 25-27 credits of free electives, which is typically sufficient for a second major or a minor.
+Students earning a BA degree, a BS degree, or BA degree in psychology with a clinical concentration may take 25-27 credits of free electives, which is typically sufficient for a second major or a minor.
 For the biopsychology program, students may take 7-15 credits of free electives, which would be more suited to a complementary minor.

 - What is Psi Chi?